newrelic/newrelic-ruby-agent/README.md

 site](http://support.newrelic.com/) or our [community forum](http://forum.newrelic.com)
 and we'll be happy to help you.

-Also available is community support on IRC: we generally use #newrelic on irc.freenode.net

 Find a bug?
 Contact us via [support.newrelic.com](http://support.newrelic.com/), or email support@newrelic.com.